Victorius-Astral/Astral-Lust-Documentation/_build/html/_sources/modding/dreams.rst.txt

 * ``label d_Deal_with_the_Devil_3:``
 * ``label d_Reccuring_Nightmare_1:``

-Dreams should be ended with ``jump d_end`` - it's a generic dream ending it blackens the screen and executes sleep method, you can end the dream other way if you know what you are doing:
+Dreams should be ended with ``jump dream_end`` - it's a generic dream ending it blackens the screen and executes sleep method, you can end the dream other way if you know what you are doing:

 .. code-block::
     :linenos: